didnet/zkDID/README.md

 ```
 Since the second method runs in debug mode, its evaluation results are not accurate (slower).

+We evaluated the implementation on an Ubuntu 2204 instance, hosted via Windows Subsystem for Linux (WSL2) on a Microsoft Windows 11 operating system.
+The test machine was equipped with an Intel Core i9-13900K@3.0GHz 16-Core (8P+16E) CPU and 64 GB of RAM.
+The identity contract was deployed on BSC Testnet.
 Below are the test results (in release model), which are presented in Tables 1 and Table 2 of the paper.
 Note that due to differences in CPU performance, the test results may vary across different running platforms.

+In the aforementioned testing environment, the approximate resources used are '5min46s, 20GB of disk space' for compiling, '2min47s, 20GB of disk space' for bench (release mode) and '2min54s, 20GB of disk space' for bench (debug mode).

-Note, a portion of the gas fee is for input data costs.
-The input data fee is the cost associated with the data send, every zero valued byte of data is worth 4 units of gas and every non-zero valued byte of data is worth 16 units of gas.
+Note that part of the gas fee comes from the input data.
+The input data fee is the cost associated with the data sent, every zero-valued byte of data is worth 4 units of gas and every non-zero-valued byte of data is worth 16 units of gas.
-The gas cost for each transaction related to pseudonym registration, Sybil-resistance, and identity assertion proofs shows slight variations.
-This is because the generation of zero-knowledge proofs is random, the proofs generated are different each time, and the gas cost required to transmit these proofs is also different (because the number of zero-value bits is different).
+Zero-knowledge proof generation is random, leading to different proofs in each run.
+So, the gas cost required to transmit proofs in each run is different (because the number of zero-value bits is different).
+So, the gas cost for each transaction related to pseudonym registration, Sybil-resistance, and identity assertion proofs shows slight variations.
+Due to the random nature of proof generation, there may be slight variations in the time it takes to generate a proof each time.

 ```bash
 1. Start setting up the committee: